akamai/pallas/docs/tutorial.rst

 Caching
 -------

-Athena stores query results in S3 and does not delete them, so all past results are cached implicitly.
+AWS Athena stores query results in S3 and does not delete them, so all past results are cached implicitly.
 To retrieve results of a past query, an ID of the query execution is needed.

 Pallas can cache in two modes - remote and local: